torch down roof repaired with spray foam

 • Are the seams intact?

 Then the contractor will want to schedule time with you to get onto the roof.
-They will be looking at seam integrity, how much of the insulation is wet, and if the membrane is eligible to be restored or not.
+They will be looking at seam integrity, how much of the insulation is wet, and whether the membrane is eligible for restoration.

-Once all data has been collected, a contractor can give you some repair recommendations.
+Once all data has been collected, a contractor can provide repair recommendations.

 What repair options will you have?

 If you already have two or more roofing systems installed, you will need to remove at least one system before installing another.
-Building code states that the maximum number of roofing systems on a commercial building is two.
+The building code states that the maximum number of roofing systems on a commercial building is 2.

 • The seams and membrane are intact